 - 4. Submission of Applications for Financial Incentives: Applications for Financial Incentive Programs will be submitted and processed in accordance with the steps outlined in Section 6.8 below.
 The Plan Administrator(s) will be responsible for ensuring that this process is carried out in a timely manner, as indicated in Section 6.9. - 5.
 Approval of Applications for Financial Incentives: Decisions on financial incentive applications and Financial Incentive Program agreements will be made by the Community Development Committee, which will be delegated approval authority by Council.
 Should an application be refused, all applicants will be given an opportunity to request the Community Development Community to reconsider its decision, as applicable.

 6.5 Financial Management of Financial Incentive Programs

-- Annual Budget for Financial Incentive Programs: Council will establish an annual budget related to the following Financial Incentive Programs: - a.
-Façade and Property Improvement Grant Program. - b.
-Heritage Improvement Program; - c.
-Housing Improvement Program; - d.
-Application and Permit Fees Refund Program; and - e.
-Project Feasibility Study Program.
+- Annual Budget for Financial Incentive Programs: Council will establish an annual budget related to the following Financial Incentive Programs: - Façade and Property Improvement Grant Program.